End-of-Year Planning: 5 Steps for a Fresh Start

 1. Evaluate Your Current Skills

-Before we jump into a new year, think about how you’ve grown professionally in the past year.
-It’s important to keep learning and to stay on top of the latest trends in your industry, and hopefully, you’ve taken steps to continue to grow.
+Before you jump into a new year, think about how you’ve grown professionally in the past year.
+It’s important to keep learning and to stay on top of the latest trends in your industry.
 Note the ways you were successful throughout the year, so you know what to keep doing moving forward.

 At Farm Bureau, our agents are always tackling new challenges and applying new skills as the industry changes.
 Here are a few ways our agents stay up to date on the insurance industry’s best practices: